 No audition is required for entrance into the undergraduate programs in the Division of Communication.

-Prospective graduate students with an undergraduate degree in speech communication must successfully pass the graduate platform requirements.
-Those who lack a speech communication undergraduate degree must have at least 15-18 hours of speech communication classes; pass the graduate platform requirements; and make up any deficiencies as a postgraduate special student before proceeding with their graduate work.
+Prospective graduate students must successfully pass the graduate platform requirements.
+Those who lack an undergraduate degree in theatre must have at least 15-18 hours of theatre classes; pass the graduate platform requirements; and make up any deficiencies as a postgraduate special student before proceeding with their graduate work.

 Admission materials for the School of Fine Arts and Communication graduate programs, including application, graduate audition, and any program-specific requirements, should be submitted by the following dates prior to the start of the intended semester of enrollment: